menandmice/micetro_docs/guides/implementation/external_auth.rst

 1. The external authentication system setting must be enabled

-2. The Python program, mm_auth_cb.py, and its signature file need to be in Micetro Central’s data directory
+2. Download the `Python script <https://github.com/menandmice/micetro_docs/blob/latest/scripts/mm_auth_cb.py.zip>`_ and `signature file <https://github.com/menandmice/micetro_docs/blob/latest/scripts/mm_auth_cb.signature.zip>`_ from GitHub.
+The Python program, mm_auth_cb.py, and its signature file need to be in Micetro Central’s data directory

 3. Configuration file with all the parameters needed for the identity solution